 One reason for this is that people can quite rationally use the behaviour of others as a signal about the state of the world.
 Information cascade experiments reveal this and it can sometime produce inefficiency when private information is (rationally) undervalued in decision making.
 This mechanism might plausibly help in the explanation of asset price bubbles where decentralized herding occurs.
 Experiments also reveal that these inefficiencies are much less likely to occur in group settings where individual outcomes depend on the opinion of all.
 Centralisation in this minimal sense deals better with uncertainty when there are a variety of useful but private signals.
 Or to put this slightly differently, and perhaps more interestingly, the tendency towards conformism in such settings can in these experiments be reduced by arrangements that equalize the returns to individuals in this particular way.
 This benefit from equality is not typically recognized.
+This is one important implication that I draw from the experimental evidence.

-Another reason is that people's preferences can depend on social comparison (e.g. a preference for status) and in these circumstances the provision of information about what others do (an informational 'nudge') can encourage all to respond in a similar way (e.g. by working harder).
-The experimental evidence suggests that these effects can be large, and so it is hardly surprising to find that this type of nudge has a long history in the management literature.
-Nevertheless, the complexity of the welfare consequences, once employer profit is not the only consideration, should caution against any simple proliferation of these nudges in the public policy arena.
+Another reason for apparent conformism is that people's preferences can depend on social comparison (e.g. a preference for status) and in these circumstances the provision of information about what others do (an informational 'nudge') can encourage all to respond in a similar way (e.g. by working harder).
+The experimental evidence suggests that these effects can be large, and so it is hardly surprising to find that this type of 'nudge' has a long history in the management literature.
+Nevertheless, the complexity of the welfare consequences, once employer profit is not the only consideration, should caution against any simple proliferation of these 'nudges' in the public policy arena.
+This is the second important implication that I draw from these experiments.

 Finally, there is laboratory evidence of preference conformism.
 That this occurs in the laboratory with respect social preferences is, perhaps, not so surprising.
 After all, social preferences often have a normative character.
-They also refer to a domain in the laboratory where there is likely to be much ambiguity and this is often thought to increase the likelihood of social influence.
+They also refer to a domain in the laboratory where there is likely to be much ambiguity (because it is devoid of social clues) and this is often thought to increase the likelihood of social influence.
 The evidence with respect to ordinary preferences like music tracks is perhaps more surprising but could also reflect a more pragmatic aspect of social life: that we can only talk in any depth about experiences that are shared.
-Nevertheless, this evidence, whether restricted only to an individual's social preferences or not, is disturbing because it suggests that in many settings it may not be right to take individual preferences as given.
+Nevertheless, this evidence, whether restricted only to an individual's social preferences or not, is disturbing because it suggests that in many settings an individual's preferences cannot be taken as given.
+This, too, is important because welfare comparisons are typically made in economics under the assumption that individual preferences are stable.
+If individual preferences cannot be taken as 'given', then the challenge for economics is to know what standard to base welfare judgments on.